Silent Selves: The Space Between

 Throughout the series, the repetition is deliberate.
 The leaves are similar, yet never identical; variation sits comfortably inside consistency.
 What first appears minimal becomes increasingly complex the longer you look.

 This isn’t a study of decay, and it’s not really about autumn, either.
 It’s about how interior and exterior coexist—how form persists even as colour fades.
-It is about the deeper richness that emerges when we take the time to truly see.
+It is about the deeper richness that emerges when we take the time to truly see what is offered.

 And in case you are wondering, the leaves are still on the shelf.